eacarras/react_starwars/README.md

 npm run start
 ```

+RECOMMENDED: The second option if you not have docker in your machine

 # TODO - LIST (What we do if we have more than one day?)
 - [ ] Improve handle of error in inner details request